-(3) Diagnosing or defining problems through psychological assessment and measurement, and formulating and implementing intervention strategies (including training in empirically supported procedures): Students are trained in psychological assessment through their course on this topic as well as during their practicum training.
+- (3) Diagnosing or defining problems through psychological assessment and measurement, and formulating and implementing intervention strategies (including training in empirically supported procedures): Students are trained in psychological assessment through their course on this topic as well as during their practicum training.
 Their exposure to issues of psychological measurement is extensive and occurs primarily during their statistics and methodology courses, as well as during oral exams for the second year research paper, and dissertation orals.
 Issues of psychodiagnosis are studied in the assessment course, as well as in the psychopathology classes, and in the assessment practicum at the Family Institute.
-Much of the first quarter in the assessment practicum is devoted to didactic training in the administration of the Structured Clinical Interview for DSM-IV (SCID), and the interpretation of results from a standardized self-report questionnaire for the assessment of anxiety and depression developed at Dr. David Barlow's Center for Anxiety Related Disorders and refined by Zinbarg.
+Much of the first quarter in the assessment practicum is devoted to didactic training in the administration of the Structured Clinical Interview for DSM-IV (SCID) and the interpretation of results from a standardized self-report questionnaire for the assessment of anxiety and depression developed at Dr. David Barlow's Center for Anxiety Related Disorders and refined by Zinbarg.
 The remainder of this component of assessment practicum consists of supervised administration of these instruments.
-In addition to their coursework on psychotherapy, there are several year long practica which integrate experience with assessment, case conceptualization and therapy (second through fifth years).
+In addition to their coursework on psychotherapy, there are several yearlong practica which integrate experience with assessment, case conceptualization and therapy (second through fifth years).
 For example, the first quarter in Anxiety and Panic treatment practicum consists primarily in didactic training in cognitive-behavior therapy conceptualizations of and interventions for anxiety disorders that includes reading, discussion, videotape and roleplays as well as some discussion and reading about the empirical evidence regarding the efficacy of these approaches.
-Each of the other three treatment practica at The Family Institute begin with similar didactic training and all four practica emphasize ongoing assessment of the presenting problems to measure outcome with individual cases and for clinical decision making.

-(4) Issues of cultural and individual diversity: Students are exposed to issues regarding cultural and individual differences and diversity in many of their courses and practica.
+Each of the other three treatment practica at The Family Institute begin with similar didactic training, and all four practica emphasize ongoing assessment of the presenting problems to measure outcome with individual cases and for clinical decision making. - (4) Issues of cultural and individual diversity: Students are exposed to issues regarding cultural and individual differences and diversity in many of their courses and practica.
 Given that our program has many faculty members with strong research interests in personality and individual differences, there is obviously no shortage of exposure to such issues in discussions of research as well.
 To some extent, cultural differences in diversity are integrated into different courses in which these issues arise.
 For example, in the required Assessment course, students are exposed to issues related to assessment and diagnosis with clients from diverse backgrounds.
 This exposure takes the form of discussion, course readings, and consultation regarding students' ongoing assessment cases.
 Particular targets for education include increasing student awareness of knowledge regarding normative data for clients from minority groups, cultural factors that may influence clients' performance during and reaction to assessment tasks, and the importance of including an appreciation of individual clients' particular cultural, ethnic, and socioeconomic background in the integration and presentation of assessment findings.
 Students are also exposed to empirical data regarding the cultural, socioeconomic, and ethnic differences in overall rates of referral for assessment services in common mental health settings (such as schools), and in types of referral questions.
 To supplement this coverage, however, we require all students to take a course that covers issues related to diversity (as well as history of psychology, consultation, and clinical ethics).
+We also offer a specific course on diversity science: Psych 404 Diversity Science in Psychology and have regular Diversity Salon events where speakers focus on issues of human diversity and social equity on research.